Property assessments for 2020, performed by BC Assessment, are now available to view online on the e-valueBC system.

 All you need is the property’s street address.
 For condominiums and other multi-unit properties, users can select from a drop-down list of units at that street address.

-The property’s value is based on the market value as of July 1 of the previous year.
+The property’s value is based on the market value as of July 1, 2019.

 BC Assessment fast facts

-- Approximately 88% of all B.C. properties are classified with some residential (Class 1) component.
+- Approximately 88 per cent of all B.C. properties are classified with some residential

-- Over 98% of property owners typically accept their property assessment without proceeding to a formal, independent review of their assessment.
+- Over 98 per cent of property owners typically accept their property assessment without proceeding to a formal, independent review of their assessment.

 How property assessments in B.C. work